 Please note: this process may work differently than expected when using a Multiple checkboxes enumeration property as the source property.
 Based on the way we store multiple values for enumeration properties, copying a multiple checkboxes property to a text property can have unexpected consequences.
 Let's look at an example:

 A contact fills out a form and selects "Apple," "Cherry," and "Strawberry" for the Favorite Pie multiple checkbox form field.
 On the contact's record, we see the data displayed as separate values.

 However, that's just how the data is displayed.
 For contacts with multiple options selected in multiple checkboxes properties, the data is actually stored as Apple;Cherry;Strawberry.
 When we copy the value from the enumeration property to a text property we've created, that's the value that will appear.

-It is also important to note that this does not work the other way around; you cannot copy text properties to enumeration properties.
+These steps do not work to copy text properties to enumeration properties.
 Attempting to copy a text value that does not match a valid enumeration property value will fail because enumeration properties have a defined set of values that can be used, whereas text properties can store any value.